 View Campervan Rental Locations in Australia in a larger map

-Grafton or the Jacaranda City is an immensely beautiful area with its tree-lined streets that blooms Mauve flowers, historic buildings, the picturesque Clarence River and active local arts.
-Its local artworks and music has always been wonderful.
-It is anyway, the home of some of Australia's biggest names in country music.
-The city could be reached via air, rail or road.
-It is also not too far from the cities of Brisbane and Sydney.
-We highly recommend for everyone to visit Grafton during its Jacaranda Festival that's held every October to November of every year so to not miss the highlights of the said popular event.
-Animal watching, exploring historical sights, estuary fishing, kayaking, sailing, snorkeling, swimming and water skiing are just some of the fun filled activities everyone could do in the area.
-Click here should you wish to know or share some travel tips.
+Grafton or the Jacaranda City is an beautiful area with its streets lined with mauve-flowering trees.
+There are historic buildings and the picturesque Clarence River.
+It has a vibrant local arts scene, and is the home of some of Australia's biggest names in country music.
+It's a good transit stop on any East Coast road trip, being 7 hours driving time from and Sydney, and three hours from Brisbane.
+The time to visit Grafton is during its Jacaranda Festival that's held every October to November.
+Animal watching, exploring historical sights, estuary fishing, kayaking, sailing, snorkeling, swimming and water skiing are just some of the fun filled activities to do in the area.

 Travel to Grafton with a camper van or motorhome and we guarantee heaps of savings on your transportation and accommodation.
 We could help you save even more when you reserve a rental camper van or motorhome with us at VroomVroomVroom!
-Because travelers like you could easily compare hire rates from our suppliers all a once with our simple to use booking system.
-Please note that the word berth means bed when evaluating offers.
+Because travellers like you could easily compare hire rates from our suppliers all a once with our simple to use booking system.
+Please note that the word berth means bed when comparing deals.

-Driving a rental vehicle to make you go to places need not be expensive.
-Most especially when you take advantage of our relocation deals where rental rates could go as low as one-dollar and sometimes even free of charge.
-Because you would also be helping car hire companies move a transport where it needs to be in.
-We warmly recommend this to people who only need to go from one place to another.
-Click here to see the latest list of vehicles that are ready for some moving.
+Driving a rental vehicle to need not be expensive, especially when you take advantage of our relocation deals where rental rates could go as low as one-dollar and sometimes even be free of charge.
+This is a great option for people who are interested in one-way journeys, as you will be returning vehicles to the camper rental depots where they are required.
+Click here to see the latest list of vehicles that are ready for moving.

 Grafton Sunset Caravan Park is located at 302 Gwydir Highway, South Grafton.
 The park is not too far from the shopping centres of Grafton, beaches, the Clarence Valley and Clarence River.
 The accommodations that it offers are cabins, powered sites, on-site caravans and unpowered sites.
 Its facilities include camp kitchen, cycling path, gas, book exchange and library, disabled toilet, reception, walking path, linens, free DVD hire, security boom gate and swimming pool.
 Pets are welcome on the site but they must be constantly leashed for the safety and convenience of other guests.